 What Are the Basic Obligations of Insurance Companies?

 Insurance companies have certain basic responsibilities to the people and businesses that they insure through an insurance policy.
-The insurance policy is a legal contract between its insured individual and business and the company.
+The insurance policy is a legal contract between its insured individual or business and the insurance company.
 If the insurance company violates the terms of the contract, it could be liable for damages for breaching the contract.
 Some basic duties an insurance company has under an insurance policy include:

 - Duty to defend.
 An insurance company has a duty to defend the policyholder when a third party files a claim for compensation.
 This includes hiring and paying for an attorney and the costs associated with litigation.